stormpath/stormpath-documentation/source/accnt_mgmt.rst

   - :ref:`How Login Works <how-login-works>`
   - :ref:`How Social Authentication Works <social-authn>`

 To quickly recap: Every source of user Accounts requires its own Directory in Stormpath.
-This means that users who directly register through your app will probably be stored inside a Cloud Directory, users who choose to login with Facebook will have to go into a Facebook Directory, and so on.
+This means that users who directly register through your app will probably be stored inside a Cloud Directory, users who choose to login with Facebook will be stored in a Facebook Directory, and so on.

 When a user chooses to log in with a non-Cloud Directory (e.g. Facebook, SAML, etc), Stormpath creates an Account resource to represent them in the appropriate Directory and then returns it upon successful login.

-What happens if a user logs in directly with your application one day, then with Facebook the next day, and then with Google as well.
+What happens if a user logs in directly with your application one day, then with Facebook the next day, and then with Google as well?
 The answer is that they will have 3 different Account resources, each one in a different Directory.

 To unify these Accounts, Stormpath offers Account Linking.
 Account Linking allows you to ensure that the Account that is returned on authentication is always the same Account found in the :ref:`default Account Store <add-to-app-or-org>`.